Tips On How To Enjoy A PGA Golf Tournament!

 It was a gorgeous day and comfortable weather, so I brought a light jacket and comfortable yoga pants, and sneakers.
 I wore my most comfortable running shoes because I knew we will be doing lots of walking.

 Parking and Getting There:

-Since my husband was already in the nearby area of where the tournament is, we decided to meet up after my doctor appointment.
-We ended up parking my car near Mission Bay Drive parking lot and left my car and I got in with him and we proceeded to the golf tourney parking area at Sea World for Thursday and Friday only.
+Since my husband works nearby where the tournament is, we decide to meet up after my doctor appointment.
+We parked near Mission Bay Drive parking lot and I left my car and got in with him.
+We proceeded to the golf tourney parking area at Sea World for Thursday and Friday only.
 The tournament organizers are encouraging attendees to use Uber ride services to get to the event.
-The two different areas for parking for the event and taking shuttle services are at:
+The two different areas of available parking for the event and taking shuttle services are at:

 Event Admission Fee:

-We finally arrived at the event drop shuttle bus area at the as we disembarked the shuttle from the Sea World parking lot.
-The crowds were not too bad yet, and we began our quest to search for Tiger and his group to watch and follow.
-Prior to finding Tiger, we ended up stopping at several vending tents and booths.
-We were able to get a free skin cancer screening by a doctor from Scripps Healthcare, and we received a couple small bottles of sunscreen, as well as lip balm with spf.
+We finally arrive at the drop off shuttle bus area, we quickly disembark the bus and make our way into the event.
+The crowds are not too bad at this time as we begin our quest to search for Tiger and his group.
+Prior to finding Tiger, we end up stopping at several vending tents and booths.
+There are several vendors at this this year’s event.
+One vendor tent offered free skin cancer screening by a doctor from Scripps Healthcare, and we received a couple small bottles of sunscreen, as well as lip balm with spf.

-And if you are a military veteran, active or retired, you must visit the military patriot outpost tent.
-They offer you water and other beverages, food, snacks, and a beautiful view for watching the tournament.
+Another nice benefit that these professional golf tournaments offer is the Patriot Tent.
+If you are a military veteran, active or retired, the military outpost tent is for you.
+They offer complimentary water and other beverages, food, snacks, and a beautiful view for watching the tournament.

-Other great attractions to check out include the following:
+Other great attractions to check out for this years event include the following: